 Kinsley's field hockey roots come from the Hudson Valley.
 She led Putnam Valley High School to the New York State Championship as a senior in 2005, capping her career as a four-time All-League selection, Section I Honorable Mention and the Section I Sportsmanship Award recipient.
 She was also a standout on the soccer field for Putnam Valley and went on to play with the women's soccer program at Adelphi University, where she graduated in 2010 with a bachelor's degree in physical education.

-This year we are offering a Day Camp (9:00am-3:00pm) for girls, ages 10-18, of all ability levels.
+This year we are offering a Day Camp (9:00am-3:00pm) for girls and boys, ages 10-18, of all ability levels.
 See "More Camp Details" for further information.

-This camp is open to girls, ages 10-18, of all abilities.
+This camp is open to girls and boys, ages 10-18, of all abilities.
 Upon arrival, all participants are evaluated by the staff and placed into groups based on age and ability level.
 Campers will master the fundamentals and develop proper mechanics through a mix of drills, games and competitive play.